tricksal/learn-build-earn-in-public/concept_v2.md

 <a name="1.0-revised"></a>
 ## 1.0 Introduction: An Operating System for Creation

 This is not another productivity hack.
 This is a framework for systematically unlocking your creative potential and attracting serendipity.
-It's an operating system designed to run on a simple set of tools: **a way to capture thoughts, a place to do your work, time to think, and a channel to the world.**
+It’s an operating system designed to run on a simple set of tools: **a way to capture thoughts, a place to do your work, time to think, and a channel to the world.**

 <a name="1.1-revised"></a>
 ### 1.1 What is LBEiP?